Cuauhtémoc metro station (Mexico City): General information

 This metro station is located near a number of landmarks, such as the up-market Roma and Juárez neighborhoods and the elegant tree-lined boulevard that is Paseo de la Reforma.
 Also nearby are two museums, the Ripley's Believe It or Not! museum and the Mexico City Wax Museum.

+After renovation works that began in 2022, the station was reopened on April 23, 2025.